arindam1143/Banking_System-ATM-/README.md

 To quit the application.

 # Acknowledgements<br />
-This project was inspired by similar banking system applications and was created as a learning exercise to practice programming in Python.
+This project was inspired by similar banking system applications and was created as a learning exercise to practice programming in Core Java.